Get 25% Off When You Join Our Newsletter! -🇺🇸 Free USA Shipping

 How Many Serums Is Too Many?

-In general, 2 to 3 serums per routine is the sweet spot.
-This allows you to target multiple concerns without stressing the skin or reducing the effectiveness of each formula.
+Generally, 2 to 3 serums per routine is ideal.
+This allows you to address multiple concerns without diluting results or overstimulating the skin.

-Signs You Might Be Using Too Many Skincare Products At Once
+Signs You Might Be Using Too Many Products

 • Increased redness or irritation